itsthedevman/redis_ipc/README.md

 ## Realistic example

-Run this code in a Ruby process first and make sure
+Run this code in one Ruby process:

 ```ruby
 require "redis_ipc"